tlswg/tls13-spec/draft-ietf-tls-tls13.md

 - Remove GMT time.

-- Merge in support for ECC from RFC 4492.
+- Merge in support for ECC from RFC 4492 but without explicit curves.

 - Remove the unnecessary length field from the AD input to AEAD ciphers.